cakeio-unreal/cakeio-unreal.github.io/docs/core-api/cake-mix.md

 	This callback is getting a little large for screenshots.
 Here is the portion of the callback with the new logic zoomed:
 	{{ bp_img_cakemix('Gather Custom Callback Advanced Select Zoom') }}

 We used the `SelectThenStop` signal because of how we setup our number termination logic.
-We could also change the logic so that once the number is > 2 we want to stop, but this time we wouldn't want to gather the current file because we already have gathered enough files. `RejectThenStop` will cause our gather operation to immediately stop, and the current file we have been passed will not be added to the gather batch.
+We could also change the logic so that once the number is greater than two we want to stop, but this time we wouldn't want to gather the current file because we already have gathered enough files. `RejectThenStop` will cause our gather operation to immediately stop, and the current file we have been passed will not be added to the gather batch.

 === "C++"